-The front crop deflector also helps to prevent the radiator from clogging up in tall crops.
-It may need extending if you work in crops such as oil seed rape, however if you do so, ensure that the air flow to the radiator is not restricted when you are travelling on the road.
+The front mounted crop deflector also helps to prevent the radiator from blocking.
+It may have to be extended for use in oil seed rape and some other tall crops.
+If so please ensure that the extension does not restrict the air flow into the radiator, especially when being used on the road.

-See appendix 2 for row crop wheel track settings.
+See appendix 6 for row crop wheel track settings.